nvi-inc/fs-vgos/fs-vgos.md

 --------------------

-This step is included just after initial verification that all the devices are working, but before the more detailed per-experiment checks.
+This step is included just after initial verification that all the devices are working, but before the more detailed pre-experiment checks.
 This allows any issues with getting the modules mounted resolved as soon as possible.
 However, these steps can be done as part of the making the test recording if that is preferred.